-This chapter contains information about data conversion, a discussion on moving data between machines, and information about the working of implicit and explicit data conversion.
+This chapter contains information about data conversion, a discussion about moving data between machines, and information about the working of implicit and explicit data conversion.
 It also explains the support provided for reading and writing files in foreign formats, including the record blocking and numeric and character conversion.

-These routines convert Fortran data from Cray PVP systems floating-point representation to floating-point representation for Cray MPP systems and vice versa.
-Most of the routines discussed in this chapter are not available on Cray MPP systems or on IRIX systems.
-For complete implementation details, see the individual man pages or the INTRO\CONVERSION(3F) man page.
+These routines convert data (primarily floating-point data, but also integer and character, as well as Fortran complex and logical data) from your system's native representation to a foreign representation, and vice versa.
+Most of the routines discussed in this chapter are not yet available on Cray MPP systems or on IRIX systems.
+For complete implementation details, see the individual man pages or the INTRO_CONVERSION(3F) man page.

-12.1 Conversion overview
+12.1 Conversion Overview

-Data can be transferred between UNICOS systems and other computer systems in several ways.
+Data can be transferred between IRIX/UNICOS systems and other computer systems in several ways.
 These methods include the use of stations supplied by Cray Research and online tapes and utilities built on TCP/IP (such as ftp).